ecmwf-projects/ibicus/README.rst

 -------

 If you have feedback on the package, suggestions for additions, questions you'd like to ask or would like to contribute, please contact us under `ibicus.py@gmail.com <mailto:ibicus.py@gmail.com>`_.
-Similarly should you encounter bugs or issues using the package please `open an issue <https://github.com/esowc/ibicus/issues>`_. or write to us under aboves email adress.
+Similarly should you encounter bugs or issues using the package please `open an issue <https://github.com/esowc/ibicus/issues>`_. or write to us using the email adress above.

 .. |pypi_release| image:: https://img.shields.io/pypi/v/thermofeel?color=green